nojronatron/java-code-challenges/docs/readme-trees.md

         breadth.enqueue(child)
 ```

-A binary tree is a special case of a K-ary Tree.
+A binary tree is a special case of a K-ary Tree, so there is a lot of overlapping logic in this traversal method.

 ### Adding a Node

-According to Code Fellows curriculum there are no placement rules in a Binary Tree.
+According to Code Fellows curriculum there are no placement rules in a Binary Tree, nor a K-ary Tree.

 In this case, just place a new node in any empty child spot, from the top down.